 Who needs Directors/Officers Liability coverage?

-Any company with a board of directors, whether you are a corporation, charitable organization, or you are member or volunteer of a profit or non-profit entity.
+Any company with a board of directors, whether you are a corporation (for profit or not-for-profit) or a charitable organization.

 Your board of directors is held responsible for: